1. Home

 • ... and so on ...

-Lowercase, uppercase, mixed case... it doesn't matter, so don't worry about it.
+Lowercase, uppercase, mixed case... it doesn't matter in eBay search, so don't worry about it.

 Sellers: This is a good tip to remember when creating listings.
 Use capitalization in the title and subtitle to draw attention to your listing, not to have proper grammar.
 The floor mats listing might be titled like so to maximize visibility: